 - Accelerated Diploma in Nursing from Nanyang Polytechnic School of Health Sciences

-- Degree in Nursing from Nanyang Technological University Yong Loo Lin School of Medicine, Alice Lee Centre for Nursing Studies
+- Degree in Nursing from National University of Singapore Yong Loo Lin School of Medicine, Alice Lee Centre for Nursing Studies

 - Degree in Nursing from relevant overseas full-time degree courses